EXTRA 10% OFF TILES WITH CODE: TILE10

 A relatively new alternative to tiling, they have really taken off in recent years.
 They’re now available in a wide variety of eye-catching designs, including options with options wood, marble and stone-effect finishes.

-While not recommended in heavy splash zones, most walls of your bathroom can be easily updated with quality, spongeable wallpaper.
-Special bathroom wallpapers have grown massively in popularity recently due to the fact that they’re much easier to apply than tiles.
+While it's not ideal for areas prone to heavy splashes, most bathroom walls can be easily transformed with high-quality, wipeable wallpaper.
+Specially designed bathroom wallpapers have gained popularity recently because they are much easier to apply than tiles.

 Enjoyed our guide to tiling over tile?
-Explore our entire range of bathroom tiles and alternatives.
+Explore our entire range of tiles and décor.
 Want more bathroom guides and inspiration?
-Try other helpful articles on the Victorian Plumbing Blog.
+Try other helpful articles on the Victorian Plumbing blog.

 George